PromiseMachio/PromiseMachio/README.md

 # 👋 Hi, I'm Promise Machio

 🎯 Aspiring Full-Stack Developer | 📊 Trader in Training | 🌍 Lifelong Learner
-💻 Python • Java • Flutter • Git • Linux • Emacs
+💻 Python • Javascript  • Git • Linux • Emacs

 ---

 ### 🚀 About Me

 I'm a self-driven coder passionate about building real-world applications and sharing my journey online.
-Currently enrolled in the Power Learn Project, sharpening my software engineering and machine learning skills.
+Currently enrolled in the Power Learn Project and doing some upskilling stuffs in FreeCodeCamp, sharpening my software engineering and machine learning skills.

 ---

 ### 📌 What I'm Working On
 - 🧠 Machine Learning Projects (AI Safari)
-- 🔧 Building personal tools in Python & Flutter
+- 🔧 Building personal tools in Python (Mostly using sreamlit)
-- 💼 Learning Forex trading strategies
+- 💼 Learning and Mastering Fullstack MERN application and user-design model
 - ✍️ Blogging and documenting my learning journey

 ---